 Matthew has toured extensively in Australia and abroad performing in many countries as both a Soloist and a Collaborator.
-He has performed as part of many major international events including the 1996 Olympic Games in Atlanta and the opening and closing ceremonies of the Sydney 2000 Olympics.
+He has performed as part of many major international events including the Atlanta 1996 Olympic Games and the Opening and Closing Ceremonies of the Sydney 2000 Olympics.
 Matthew played digeridoo on top of the Sydney Opera House as part of the ABC Millennium Broadcast.
-Matthew has also performed at the opening of the Indigenous Gallery Musee Du Quay Branly in Paris, World Expo Japan, World Youth Day 2008 and took part in the production of “I am Eora” at the 2012 Sydney Festival.
+Matthew has also performed at the opening of the Musée du quai Branly in Paris, World Expo Japan, World Youth Day 2008 and took part in the production of I am Eora at the 2012 Sydney Festival.

 In his capacity as a Cultural Consultant, Matthew has welcomed both Pope Benedict XVI to Sydney as well as members of the British royal family.
 In 2016 Matthew opened the new Australian Pavilion at the Venice Biennale.
 He has recorded several albums of his own music and has collaborated with shakuhachi player Riley Lee, James Morrison, TAIKOZ, Legs on the Wall, Sydney and Queensland Symphony Orchestras, the Edinburgh Military Tattoo and Gondwana Children’s Choir.
 Matthew has also been working in Indigenous arts in Education, including an appearance on Play School.